Neck and neck contest in Punjab

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: A neck and neck contest between the Pakistan Muslim League-Nawaz (PML-N) and the Pakistan Tehreek-e-Insaf (PTI) is going on to form the government in Punjab.
-As per media reports and latest projected results, the PML-N has secured around 134 seats while the PTI has won 122 seats out of the total of 279 general seats.
+LAHORE: A neck and neck contest between the Pakistan Muslim League-Nawaz (PML-N) and the Pakistan Tehreek-e-Insaf (PTI) is going on to form government in Punjab.
+As per media reports and latest projected results, the PML-N has secured around 134 seats while the PTI has won 122 seats out of a total of 279 general seats.
 No official result of the Punjab Assembly seats was announced till 2.00am.
-The preliminary results show that independent candidates secured 285 seats and the PPPP won six seats, Jeep three, PAR 2, PML-Q 1 and PML 1.
+The preliminary results show that independent candidates secured 285 seats and the PPPP won 6 seats, Jeep 3, PAR 2, PML-Q 1 and PML 1.

-LAHORE: A neck and neck contest between the Pakistan Muslim League-Nawaz (PML-N) and the Pakistan Tehreek-e-Insaf (PTI) is going on to form the government in Punjab.
-As per media reports and latest projected results, the PML-N has secured around 134 seats while the PTI has won 122 seats out of the total of 279 general seats.
+LAHORE: A neck and neck contest between the Pakistan Muslim League-Nawaz (PML-N) and the Pakistan Tehreek-e-Insaf (PTI) is going on to form government in Punjab.
+As per media reports and latest projected results, the PML-N has secured around 134 seats while the PTI has won 122 seats out of a total of 279 general seats.
 No official result of the Punjab Assembly seats was announced till 2.00am.
-The preliminary results show that independent candidates secured 285 seats and the PPPP won six seats, Jeep three, PAR 2, PML-Q 1 and PML 1.
+The preliminary results show that independent candidates secured 285 seats and the PPPP won 6 seats, Jeep 3, PAR 2, PML-Q 1 and PML 1.

 Comments